antonyho/go-congkit/README.md

 ### Features

-- Typing : Entering Cangjie codes will list the corresponding Chinese words with the subsequence codes.
+- Typing : Entering Cangjie radicals will list the corresponding Chinese words with the subsequence radicals.
 - Associated Phrase and Vocabularies: Finished typing a Chinese word will show a list of associated phrases.

 ### Data Source

-This project needs a data source for mapping Chinese characters and Cangjie codes.
+This project needs a data source for mapping Chinese characters and Cangjie radicals.

 The source could be borrowed from an earlier project which placed the table under Public Domain.